Business Support Services

 - Increasing competition.

-- Continual pressure to improve products and services.
+- Consistent pressure to improve products and services.

 - Technology is increasing the different ways customers want to communicate with you.